Urban-Meteorology-Reading/UMEP-Docs/docs/source/Introduction.rst

 The migration of UMEP into QGIS3 is planned for the Autumn of 2018 but it has already started.
 Below you see the status of the different tools regarding implemetation for QGIS3.
 An early adopter release is available from early August.
 Please report any issues to our `repository <https://bitbucket.org/fredrik_ucg/umep/wiki/Home>`__.

+.. note:: There are currently (October 2018) some conflict issues between versions in some python libraries in the OSGeo repository (matplotlib 3.0.0 and pandas 0.23.4).
+To solve this, follow the instructions found `here <Python_Libraries>`.

 MetdataProcessor - READY

 ShadowGenerator - READY